SOUND DESIGN - 2020/1

 Indicative content includes:

-• Technical skills creating sound designs, including synthesis and sampling
+• Technical approaches to sound design involving synthesis and sampling using dedicated software

 |Assessment type||Unit of assessment||Weighting|